Neonn86/Brand-Competition-Map-using-PCA/README.md

 The ideal vector indicates the improvement direction that companies can adopt to improve their customer recognition.

-(4) Use Bootstrap to gain the 95% confidence interval of ideal vector's angles.
+(4) Use the data Bootstrap to gain the 95% confidence interval of ideal vector's angle.

 ## Conclusions:
 (1) In the Good Engineer & Economic level, the car brands can be categrized into 4 groups.
 The brands in the same group indicate the similar ratings from customers perspective.